Power Restoration Process

 Stay Safe: Phase 1 is our public safety phase, and we appreciate your patience as we restore these critical services first.
 If possible, stay off the roads, and avoid downed power lines.

 Phase 2: Individual Customers

-With public safety repairs complete, JEA will announce that we are entering Phase 2 and are now ready to accept outage reports from individual customers.
+With public safety repairs complete, JEA will announce that we are entering Phase 2 and restoring power for individual customers.
 Utility crews now begin making repairs by electric “circuits” – repairing an entire circuit of approximately 2,500 homes before moving on to another circuit.
 Priority is given to making repairs that will restore power to the most customers.

 What You Can Do

 Report Your Outage: You can report your outage anytime you need to — before, during or after a storm.
 Call

 (904) 665-6000 or report your power outage online.
 If you’ve already registered for JEA alerts, you

 Learn more about reporting power outages

 When repairs to all major circuits are complete, JEA will enter Phase 3, targeting the few remaining isolated outages.
 We know this phase can be the most frustrating for those few customers who are still without power, and we appreciate your continued patience as we direct all our resources toward completing the restoration process.
 Rest assured, we won’t stop until everyone has power.